Deploying a Jekyll Blog to Cloudflare Pages

 3. Custom domain

-• SSL is automatic - no cert management needed
+- SSL is setup automatically - no manual cert management needed

 4. First deployment